-Endeavour Learning (formerly known as Manchester, Merseyside & Lancashire SCITT) and rated as an Outstanding provider by Ofsted (2015-2016), is a group of North-West schools who are responsible for the design and delivery of a high quality Secondary School Centred Initial Teacher Training programme.
+Endeavour Learning (formerly known as Manchester, Merseyside & Lancashire SCITT) and rated as an Outstanding provider by Ofsted (2015-2016), is a group of North-West schools who are responsible for the design and delivery of a high quality Primary and Secondary School Centred Initial Teacher Training programme.
 The partnership of schools who contribute to this include;

 Tarleton Academy is a mixed 11-16 comprehensive school, serving our local community, where every student is valued and treated as an individual.
 On a daily basis we pride ourselves in being a vibrant community that pulls together to ensure we get the balance right between nurture and support and stretch and challenge, so that all of us can dream big to make those aspirations a reality.

 We are a school that has high ambitions for itself and every individual in the school community.
 Students and staff are welcoming and encouraging and we are all determined to provide outstanding education in a positive learning environment.
 Getting the balance right for our young people between academic, sporting, emotional, and social needs is vital to us and this is a strength which has been recognised by our parents and other external bodies.
 At Wellfield, nothing less than our own individual, personal best will do for students and staff.

 Burscough Priory Academy is at the centre of a community of inspirational partnerships which nurtures respectful, independent, lifelong learners working together to shape a better future for all.